 Score English Language Math 75 Admitted into the program.
 Admitted into the program.
-50-74 Successfully complete ENC101 with a minimum of a "C" grade.
-Enroll in a HESI remediation program (2 hours weekly).
-Retake HESI.
-May not enroll in any nursing (NUR prefixed) courses until achieving passing score.
-Successfully complete MAC110 with a minimum of a "C" grade.
-Enroll in a HESI remediation program (2 hours weekly).
-Retake HESI.
-May not enroll in any nursing (NUR prefixed) courses until achieving passing score.
+50-74 Admitted into the program with contingencies.
+Must successfully complete ENC101 with a minimum of a "C" grade.
+Admitted into the program with contingencies.
+Must successfully complete MAC110 with a minimum of a "C" grade.